-The Superintendent is responsible for developing and disseminating a Code of Student Conduct annually.
+The Superintendent is responsible for developing a Code of Student Conduct and ensuring that it is disseminated annually.
+Input from teachers, school-based administrators, parents, and law enforcement agencies will be considered when the Code of Student Conduct is reviewed and/or revised.
 In addition, each school will establish and enforce reasonable regulations for student behavior not inconsistent with the infractions identified in the Code of Student Conduct.